udeyrishi/AndroidElasticSearchDataManager/README.md

 ### Building & Testing

 This is a Gradle project build in Android Studio.
-Open the project in the IDE for building andtesting.
+Open the project in the IDE for building and testing.

 ### Usage & Documentation